Huafa withdrew from a land project and suffered a loss of 1.35 billion yuan.

 On July 15, Huafa Co., Ltd. issued a semi - annual performance forecast.
 In the first half of 2025, its sales amount was 50.22 billion yuan, a year - on - year increase of 11%, and the sales area was 1.898 million square meters, a year - on - year increase of 14%.

-In other words, the land - acquisition and acquisition costs in the previous three years were too high, and the projects made no profit or even suffered losses.
+To put it simply, the land - acquisition and acquisition costs in the previous three years were too high, and the projects made no profit or even suffered losses.